New York State Fair: History

 On July 6, 2020, it was announced that the fair would be cancelled for 2020 due to the COVID-19 pandemic.
+The Fair resumed in 2021, lengthened to 18 days.
+The following year it returned to its previous 13 day format.

 Transformation

-Governor Andrew Cuomo announced a transformation of the Fairgrounds in 2015 that included a sweeping redesign of the Fairgrounds that included taking out what was previously the 17,000 seat Grandstand and mile-long dirt track.
+Governor Andrew Cuomo announced a transformation of the Fairgrounds in 2015 that included a sweeping redesign of the Fairgrounds that included taking out what was previously the 17,000 seat Grandstand and mile-long dirt track which hosted the State Fair Championship auto race from 1949 to 2003.
 This marked the first major transformation the Fairgrounds had seen in 100 years.

 The transformation included rebuilding the main gate, making it reminiscent of the 1840 carriage entrance.
 The brand-new Main Gate is ADA-compliant and technologically equipped for faster ticketing and admissions.

 The midway received a new layout that now included 15 acres.
 The Midway's new asphalt pad is the size of over 10 football fields with more room and a better layout for rides and attractions.
 Improvements include a Kiddieland area, phone charging stations, shaded rest areas, and underground electric/water/sewer for vendors.

 A new Empire RV Park was added, including 313 RV sited, fully equipped with sewer, electric, and water hookups.
 The new Empire RV Park is spacious, secure, and organized and makes the Fairgrounds accessible year-round for distant travelers.
 Features include a new grid layout, camera, blue light systems, and online reservations.

 The redesign also included preserving the Historic Quad which includes five of the oldest buildings around an open park setting.
 Commercial vendors were removed from the Quad to restore the park as a relaxing space to gather and rest, with more seating and better signage.

 A new curbed median was added along Hiawatha Street with trees, shrubs, and new lighting.

 A new entrance along Bridge Street, Gate 11A, ties in with the larger Onondaga Lake West Revitalization Project.
 Pedestrians can access Gate 11A via a new walkway and viewing platform leading past the Historic Quad to the Crossroads.

 In 2016, Governor Cuomo appointed a Task Force to determine how an additional $50 million for Phase Two of the Fairgrounds would be spent.